baolidakai/cubingpro/README.md

 git add *; git commit -am "test"; git push heroku main; git push personal main;

-To fix issue with static files: heroku run python manage.py collectstatic;
+To fix issue with static files, but not needed since pushing does automatically does this: heroku run python manage.py collectstatic;